How Modi's strong leadership paved way for BJP's win

 New Delhi, May 23: Narendra Modi is set to return as the Prime Minister for the second as the BJP routed the opposition in Lok Sabha elections 2019.
 The BJP is set to get absolute majority on its own for the second consecutive time after 2014 when it was the first time in 3 decades that a single party commanded majority in Lok Sabha.

-Also, it is the first time in independent India's history that a non-Congress prime minister has returned to power with a full majority.
+Also, it is the first time in independent India's history that a non-Congress prime minister has returned to power with a full majority for a second term.

 What went wrong for Congress in Madhya Pradesh, Rajasthan, Chhattisgarh?

 BJP's performance to a large extent depends on winning the perception and narrative battles.
-Till about December 2018, the Congress and the opposition seemed to be ganing momentum on the narrative front amid Rafale allegations and talks on a pan-India 'anti-BJP' firming up.Then in January, Priyanka Gandhi entered politics and many thought that the Congress unleashed its trump card.
+Till about December 2018, the Congress and the opposition seemed to be gaining momentum on the narrative front amid Rafale allegations and talks on a pan-India 'anti-BJP' firming up.Then in January, Priyanka Gandhi entered politics and many thought that the Congress unleashed its trump card.

 The real changes in the perception began after the Pulwama attack on a CRPF convoy on February 14 and the response of India's forces as well as the government.
 12 days after Pulwama attack, Indian Air Force carried out Balkot air strike inside Pakistan territory.
 It was then the first time in three decades that Indian fightres entered Pakistan's air-space.